minulhasan/testrepo/README.md

 # testrepo
-This is my first git project
+This is my first git project.
-This is the dev branch
+This is the dev branch.
+this is the starting of dev changes.